-You should visit your GP if you think that you have lactose intolerance.
+Visit your GP if you think you have lactose intolerance.
 Before visiting your GP, keep a diary of what you eat and drink, and what symptoms you experience.
 Tell your GP if you notice any patterns, or if there are any foods that you seem particularly sensitive to.

 Your GP may suggest that you try removing lactose from your diet for two weeks to see if it helps to relieve your symptoms.
-This will confirm that you are lactose intolerant.
+This will provide further evidence that you are lactose intolerant.

 Hydrogen breath test

 A hydrogen breath test is a simple and useful test.